-When it comes to bonfire night recipes for a party or to take to a display, it’s best to keep things simple and have warming comfort food in mind.
-If I’m having a party, I always like to make a few options and serve everything in pots and mini ramekins so that guests can pick and choose what they fancy.
+When it comes to bonfire night recipes for a get-together or to take to a display, it’s best to keep things simple and have warming comfort food in mind.
+If I’m hosting, I always like to make a few options and serve everything in pots and mini ramekins so that guests can pick and choose what they fancy.
 So whatever you’re doing for the 5th November this year, just remember, remember to pre-prep your seasonal party dishes…

 Quick & Easy Bonfire Night Recipes